-Nonsprinklered buildings typically require more restricted flame spread materials than sprinklered building restricted flame spread materials than sprinklered buildings.
+Nonsprinklered buildings typically require more restricted flame spread materials than sprinklered buildings.
 Figure 25 contains two tables outlining the required interior finish minimum classification for exit enclosures and passageways, corridors and enclosed spaces and rooms.

-Nonsprinklered Buildings: Minimum Interior Finish Classification by Occupancy a Location Minimum Interior Finish Classification Location A b В С Exit enclosures and exit passageways c A, B, E, I, M, R-1, R-4 F, S, R-2 R-3 Corridors A d , I-2, I-3, I-4 B, E, M, S, I-1, R-1, R-2, R-4 F, R-3 Enclosed spaces and rooms I, A-1 e , A-2 e , R-4 A-3, A-4, A-5, B, E, F, M, S, R-1, R-2, R-3
+Nonsprinklered Buildings: Minimum Interior Finish Classification by Occupancy ^a Minimum Interior Finish Classification Location A ^b B C Interior exit stairways and ramps and exit passageways ^c A, B, E, I, M, R-1, R-4 F, S, R-2 R-3 Corridors and enclosures for exit access stairways and ramps A ^d , I-2, I-3, I-4 B, E, M, S, I-1, R-1, R-2, R-4 F, R-3 Enclosed spaces and rooms I, A-1 ^e , A-2 ^e , R-4 A-3, A-4, A-5, B, E, F, M, S, R-1, R-2, R-3 a.
+This simplified table is not comprehensive; more exceptions can be found in Table 803.13 footnotes.

-- a.
-This simplified table is not comprehensive; more exceptions can be found in Table 803.11 footnotes. - b.
-Except in Group I-3, buildings less than three stories above grade plane permit the reduction of the exit enclosure and exit passageway classifications to Class B. - c.
-Exit enclosures and exit passageways are permitted to use Class C wainscotting or paneling in the grade lobby for not more than 1,000 square feet of applied surface when applied to a noncombustible base. - d.
-Lobby areas in corridors may use Class B interior finishes for Group A occupancies. - e.
+b.
+Except in Group I-3, buildings less than three stories above grade plane permit the reduction of the exit enclosure and exit passageway classifications to Class B.

+c.
+Exit enclosures and exit passageways are permitted to use Class C wainscotting or paneling in the grade lobby for not more than 1,000 square feet of applied surface when applied to a noncombustible base.

+d.
+Lobby areas in corridors may use Class B interior finishes for Group A occupancies.

+e.
 Places of assembly with an occupant load of 300 persons or less may use Class C interior finishes

-Sprinklered Buildings: Minimum Interior Finish Classification by Occupancy a, b Location Minimum Interior Finish Classification Location Α B° С Exit enclosures and exit passageways d I-3 A, B, E, M, R-1, R-4, I-1, I-2, I-4 F, R-2, R-3, S Corridors I-3 A, I-2, I-4 B, E, F, M, R, S, I-1 Enclosed spaces and rooms I-2, I-4 A, B, E, F, M, R, S, I-1, I-3

-- a.
-This simplified table is not comprehensive; more exceptions can be found in Table 803.11 footnotes. - b.
+Sprinklered Buildings: Minimum Interior Finish Classification by Occupancy ^{a, b} Location Minimum Interior Finish Classification Location Α B° С Interior exit stairways and ramps and exit passageways ^d I-3 A, B, E, M, R-1, R-4, I-1, I-2, I-4 F, R-2, R-3, S Corridors and enclosures for exit access stairways and ramps I-3 A, I-2, I-4 B, E, F, M, R, S, I-1 Enclosed spaces and rooms I-2, I-4 A, B, E, F, M, R, S, I-1, I-3 a.
+This simplified table is not comprehensive; more exceptions can be found in Table 803.13 footnotes.

+- b.
 Automatic sprinkler system meeting the requirements of NFPA 13 or NFPA 13R as appropriate. - c.
 Except in Group I-3, buildings less than three stories above grade plane permit the reduction of the exit enclosure and exit passageway classifications to Class C. - d.
 Exit enclosures and exit passageways are permitted to use Class C wainscotting or paneling in the grade lobby for not more than 1,000 square feet of applied surface when applied to a noncombustible base.

-Figure 25: Summary of Table 803.11 Interior Wall and Finish Requirements by Occupancy
+Figure 25: Summary of Table 803.13 Interior Wall and Ceiling Finish Requirements by Occupancy